 Did you know that some store bought granola contains so much fat, sugar and calories that you might as well eat a chocolate candy bar?
 Ironically, even though granola is touted as a health food, the calories of nuts, honey and dried fruit can add up quickly to a higher calorie breakfast or snack than you thought.
 One cup of granola can easily provide 500 calories.
 For a person trying to lose weight on a 1500 calorie diet, this provides one third of the calories needed for the day.
 Is "healthy granola" just a good marketing scheme?
 When eaten in moderation, using a healthy homemade recipe, granola is an excellent source of fiber, iron, heart healthy fats, and protein.

-Not only will your house smell amazing while your homemade granola is baking in the oven, you will be able to control the calories, fat and sugar content by choosing healthy ingredients.
+Not only will your house smell amazing while your homemade granola is baking, you will be able to control your homemade granola calories, fat and sugar content by choosing healthy ingredients.

 Prep Time: 15 minutes